COSCO Shipping Ports: Shareholders

 COSCO Shipping Ports is a listed company.
 As of November 2020, the market capitalization is HK$17 billion (Not yet free-float adjusted).

 As of 31 December 2019, fellow listed company COSCO Shipping Holdings is the parent company of COSCO Shipping Ports.
 COSCO Shipping Holdings (via subsidiaries "COSCO Investments" and "China COSCO (Hong Kong)") owns 47.26% shares of COSCO Shipping Ports.
 COSCO Shipping Holdings is in turn parented by China Ocean Shipping Company (COSCO) and ultimately, China COSCO Shipping (COSCO Shipping).
 COSCO Shipping is one of the entity that was supervised by the State-owned Assets Supervision and Administration Commission (SASAC) of the State Council, making COSCO Shipping Ports qualifies for one of the criteria of red chip (another criterion is incorporated outside Mainland China, which COSCO Shipping Ports does).

 COSCO Shipping Ports was a former constituents of Hang Seng Index, the blue chip index, until 2014, as well as Hang Seng China-Affiliated Corporations Index, formerly an index for notable red chips, until September 2020.

 Port assets

-As at 31 December 2023, COSCO SHIPPING Ports operated and managed terminals at 38 ports globally.
+As of 31 December 2023, COSCO SHIPPING Ports operated and managed terminals at 38 ports globally.